 In this study, collection of demographic information includes race and ethnicity.
-The scientific rationale is based on the need to assess variable response in safety and/or efficacy based on race or ethnicity.
-This question can be answered only if all the relevant data are collected.
+The scientific rationale is to assess variable response in safety and/or efficacy based on these variables.

 4.2.1.
 Participant Input into Design

 Throughout this protocol, the term "participant" is used to indicate an individual who participates in a clinical trial, either as a recipient of an investigational intervention or as a control.
 This usage reflects preferences indicated by patient advocates to more accurately reflect the role of people who take part in clinical trials.